vaporeyes/llm-agent/README.md

 ./llm-agent -stats -model claude

 # Use ChatGPT with streaming responses with the default model with no stats
+./llm-agent -model chatgpt -chatgpt-model

+# Use ChatGPT with a specific model
 ./llm-agent -model chatgpt -chatgpt-model gpt-4

-# Use ChatGPT with

 # Use Ollama with llama2 and streaming responses
 ./llm-agent -stats -model ollama -ollama-model llama2